pepopowitz/tdd-workshop/module-2/README.md

 # Module 2: Test-Driven Development Demo

-## Instructions
+This module will show you what TDD looks like in practice.
 The instructor will lead the group through a demonstration of TDD.
 Follow along!

 ## Why is this module here, then?